wrdv/wrdv.github.io/_posts/2017-01-30-first-release.md

 Thanks for listening.

 P.S.
-I would like give a special credit for [Michael Rose](https://github.com/mmistakes) and his feature rich Jekyll Theme [ Minimal Mistakes](https://github.com/mmistakes/minimal-mistakes) which this site is built upon.
+I would like to give a special credit for [Michael Rose](https://github.com/mmistakes) and his feature rich Jekyll Theme [ Minimal Mistakes](https://github.com/mmistakes/minimal-mistakes) which this site is built upon.